-Securities."
-This FSP clarifies that share-based payment awards that entitle holders to receive nonforfeitable dividends before vesting should be considered participating securities.
+Effective January 1, 2009 we adopted new accounting guidance regarding participating securities.
+The standard clarifies that share-based payment awards that entitle holders to receive nonforfeitable dividends before vesting should be considered participating securities.
 As participating securities, these instruments should be included in the calculation of basic earnings per share.
-The FSP is effective for financial statements issued for fiscal years beginning after December 15, 2008, interim periods within those years, and on a retrospective basis for all historical periods presented.
-The adoption of this FSP did not have an impact on our calculations of basic and diluted earnings per share due to our current net loss position.
+The guidance is effective for financial statements issued for fiscal years beginning after December 15, 2008, interim periods within those years, and on a retrospective basis for all historical periods presented.
+The adoption of this guidance did not have an impact on our calculations of basic and diluted earnings per share due to our current net loss position.